Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit15.md

    Layer Security (TLS) 1.2 ([RFC 5246](https://datatracker.ietf.org/doc/html/rfc5246)), are considerably more secure and capable protocols.

 However, it will still work for the purposes of today's challenge.
-We are going to be using the `s_client` option for
+We are going to be using the `s_client` command with `openssl`, which opens a standard SSL/TLS client with the specified host and port.
+We are going to be connecting to localhost on port 30001, so our full command will look like `openssl s_client -connect localhost:30001
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzAwNDQxMTY5LC0yMTEwNjc4ODcyLDg5NT
+eyJoaXN0b3J5IjpbLTQzMTIxMDUzNywtMjExMDY3ODg3Miw4OT
-c4NjEyOCwtMjA4ODc0NjYxMl19
+U3ODYxMjgsLTIwODg3NDY2MTJdfQ==
 -->